 6. Are you breathing right now?
 Is there wall-to-wall carpeting in the room?
 Well, then.
 You're breathing that shit.

-7. Jesus God do not ever pull up wall-to-wall carpeting without wearing a full hazmat suit.
+7. By no means should you ever pull up wall-to-wall carpeting without wearing a full hazmat suit.

-Some time ago while watching an anti-war rally on C-SPAN and reflecting upon the state of government in this country my ma said, "It should be like when you're working with doughif it gets messed up, you just mix it all up again and start over."
+Some time ago while watching a political rally on C-SPAN and reflecting upon the state of government in this country my ma said, "It should be like when you're working with doughif it gets messed up, you just mix it all up again and start over."

 I forgot to snap a photo of the campaign sign for a group trying to become the new Arizona Corporation Commission (as "The Solar Team!"), but the sign is laid out like this:

 03nov2008 Every four years, same old thing.
-It's like the Olympics of Who Gives A Shit.
+It's like the Olympics of Who Gives A Hang.

 This election would have to work impossibly hard to escape being more boringly typical.
 I chart it about like this: